Invariant holonomic systems on symmetric spaces and other polar representations: When Are Harish-Chandra Modules Semisimple?

 \section{When Are Harish-Chandra Modules Semisimple?}

 In this section we apply the earlier results of the paper to give a much more detailed understanding of the category $\eC$ of admissible modules.
 In particular, we will determine precisely when the module $\eG_{\lambda} $ from Definition~\ref{defn:Glambda} is semisimple; see Theorem~\ref{thm:semi-simplicity}.
-Except when we explicitly say otherwise, \emph{we assume throughout the section that ${\Aak}=\Ak(W)$ is a simple algebra.}
+We continue to assume that $V$ is a visible, stable, polar $G$-representation, as in Notation~\ref{notation4.11}.
+Except when we explicitly say otherwise, \emph{we assume that ${\Aak}=\Ak(W)$ is a simple algebra.}

 Recall that the Hecke algebra $\euls{H}_{q}(W_{\lambda})$ associated to $W_\lambda$ is defined in Definition~\ref{Hecke-defn}.
 The next lemma can be used to provide a more concrete realisation of this algebra.